LorenzoPicken/Death-Dealt-Hand/README.md

   <li>
     <h4>The Takers</h4>
     <p>Steal three random cards from your opponents collected cards</p>
-    <p>*If the opponent has three or less cards in their collection deck.
-Steal the entire deck.
+    <p>*If the opponent has three or less cards in their collection deck, steal the entire deck.
 Effect is negated if the opponent has no cards.</p>
   </li>

   <li>